-4.4 Ontario Secondary School Diploma (OSSD)
+2.4 Ontario Secondary School Diploma (OSSD)

 Courses at Rosedale Academy are based on the Secondary School Diploma system designed and managed by the Ontario Ministry of Education.
-On successful completion of the diploma requirements, students can graduate and attend post-secondary programs.
-Students who receive an average of 80% or greater in their six best Grade 12 courses will also be rewarded an Ontario Scholars certificate.
+On successful completion of the diploma requirements, students are able to graduate and attend post-secondary programs.